changsin/changsin.github.io/_posts/2020-11-04-business-startup-kic-bootcamp-1.md

 * Headwinds or tailwinds?
   * Covid

+### Who is your customer?
+* Product vs. Services
+  * Product is something you can deliver or ship - can you make $$ while you sleep
+  * Services require people to deliver on the value and promise - consulting or a restaurant
+* Who pays the bill?
+  * A business
+  * The consumer
+* The product user and who pays can be different as in Facebook or Google that make money on advertising

+### Why/How do they buy?
+* Make money vs. save money?
+* Searching for product?
+* Needs to be sold

 ## Value Propositions
 ### Positioning
 * Positioning is holding a place in your customers' mind - not as everything.